 DNS Design (AdGuard Home)

-- AdGuard Home runs locally on a Raspberry Pi
+- AdGuard Home is deployed locally on a Raspberry Pi and listens on the standard DNS ports.

 IPv6 Policy